Many of us have at least once wondered why saving money is so important.

 - Mortgage funds

-Why Is It Important To Save Money Early?
+Why Is It Important To Start saving Money Early?

-The short answer is the sooner you start, the more you can save.
+The short answer is the sooner you start saving, the more you can save.

 If you keep putting off building up your savings then you may find yourself in a situation where you cannot afford a bill, and end up taking out a loan or putting it on your credit card.